Vodafone Executes Share Buyback Program with Goldman Sachs - TipRanks.com

 More about Vodafone

-Vodafone Group Plc is a multinational telecommunications company that provides a range of services including mobile and fixed-line telephony, broadband, and digital television services.
-The company operates in various markets worldwide, focusing on delivering connectivity and digital services to consumers and businesses.
+Vodafone Group Plc is a leading telecommunications company that provides a range of services including mobile, fixed broadband, and digital TV.
+It operates globally, with a strong presence in Europe and Africa, focusing on delivering connectivity and digital services to consumers and businesses.

 Average Trading Volume: 91,743,781